MicrosoftDocs/dynamics365smb-docs-pr.fr-ca/business-central/ui-copy-paste.md

 <!-- Rows are pasted directly where your cursor is located.
 If you paste into an empty line, any existing subsequent lines will be moved after the pasted lines.
 If you paste into an existing line or lines, this will be overwritten.-->

-## <a name="can-i-paste-rows-into-an-outlook-email-or-onenote"></a>Puis-je coller des lignes dans un courriel Outlook ou OneNote ?
+## <a name="can-i-paste-rows-into-an-outlook-email-or-onenote"></a>Puis-je coller des lignes dans un courriel Outlook ou OneNote?
 Oui.
 Le collage s'effectue dans un tableau convivial qui conserve l'indentation, l'alignement numérique et les couleurs, tout comme vous le verriez dans [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## <a name="does-copy-and-paste-work-with-tiles"></a>La fonction Copier/Coller fonctionne-t-elle avec des vignettes ?